 Federal student loans may be eligible for federal loan forgiveness programs, especially if you work for a non-profit organization or in a high-need area.
 To qualify, you’ll need to refinance your loan into an income-based repayment plan, which lowers your monthly payments to a specific percentage of your income.

-Once you make a certain number of payments, usually 10 – 20 years, your loan gets forgiven, which means you don’t have to pay the balance of any loan amount left.
+Once you make a certain number of on-time payments, usually 10 – 20 years’ worth, your loan gets forgiven, which means you don’t have to pay the balance of any loan amount left.

 Refinance Student Loans Separate From Your Mortgage

-If your first mortgage has a great rate or you don’t want to increase the balance, you can refinance your student loans with a federal student loan refinance program or even with a private lender.
+If your mortgage has a great interest rate or you don’t want to increase the balance, you can refinance your student loans with a federal student loan refinance program or even a private lender.

 If you use a private lender, make sure you won’t use any federal benefits.
 Once you refinance your federal loans, you lose all protections.
 Talk to a financial advisor before refinancing your loans to make sure you’re making the right choice.

 You can also tap into your home’s equity but take out a home equity loan, leaving the first mortgage alone.
 A home equity loan is a second mortgage that gives you access to your home’s equity without touching your first mortgage.
 Rocket Mortgage® does not currently offer this type of loan.

 Many employers today offer tuition repayment assistance as a benefit.
 It may not seem like much of a benefit at the time since it’s not a salary, but if you can get your student loans paid off, it’s like giving yourself a raise.